About Time (2013 film): Cast

-Richard Griffiths and Richard E. Grant make uncredited appearances as lawyer characters in a play, with Griffiths' being his final film role.
+Richard Griffiths and Richard E. Grant make uncredited appearances as lawyer characters in a play, with Griffiths's being his final film role.

 Production

 By Curtis's own admission the conception of the idea "was a slow growth".
 The genesis of the idea came when Curtis was eating lunch with a friend and the subject of happiness came up.
 Upon admitting he was not truly happy in life, the conversation turned towards him describing an ideal day.
 From here Curtis realised that the day of the lunch, for him, constituted such a day, which led to him deciding to write a film about "how you achieve happiness in ordinary life".
 Thinking that the concept was too "simple" he decided to add a time travel element to the film.

-Although the production contracted out various effect houses to try to make the time travelling effects feel like more of a spectacle, they found the resulting work "just completely wrong" tonally and instead focused on a more low-key approach.
-Curtis has opined "that in the end it turns out to be a kind of anti–time travel time travel movie.
+Although the production contracted out various effect houses to try to make the time-traveling effects feel like more of a spectacle, they found the resulting work "just completely wrong" tonally and instead focused on a more low-key approach.
+Curtis has opined "that in the end, it turns out to be a kind of anti-time travel movie.
 It uses all the time travel stuff but without it feeling like it's a science fiction thing particularly or without it feeling that time travel can actually solve your life."

 Curtis is primarily known as a screenwriter, and About Time was only his third ever film as a director (plus one television short); he said the film was likely to be his last film as director, but that he will continue in the film industry.

 Zooey Deschanel had been in talks for the role of Mary, but ultimately, the role went to McAdams.